 6) Is this attraction suitable for children?
 It’s family-friendly but small kids probably won’t be too interested in seeing a piece of the Berlin wall.

 Here’s an overview of the best transportation options to help you make your way around the Icelandic capital:

 - Taxi / Chauffer – Taking a taxi is the most expensive option and is frankly overpriced.
-You can pay upwards of €200 for a one way trip into Reykjavik.
+You can pay upwards of €200 for a one-way trip to Reykjavik.
 Oddly, a chauffer service is slightly cheaper, seeing you pay about €150.
-Note, there is no Uber or Bolt services in Iceland.
+Note, there are no Uber or Bolt services in Iceland.